Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 - We didn't do much deep research, especially in 2022.
 There was more research in 2023.
 - I connect this with the fact that in 2022 the team was small, we had to work hard, the processes had not yet been established, people had not yet used to each other.
 In 2023, we solved a lot of problems, improved work, and were able to spend more time on research.
-- Most of the business planning is outside the team.
+- Most of the business planning were outside the team.
 I didn't like it, but that's how it was.
 Therefore, for example, we didn't choose services to integrate with.
 We digged where business said :-)

 /// brigid-images
 galery_class = "brigid-images-1-in-row"